Db2-DTE-POC/wxddemo/docs/wxd-reference-wireguard.md

 # Wireguard VPN Access

+**Note:** If you cannot install a VPN program like Wireguard on your system, you will need to skip this section and use the VM Remote Console.
+See [Using VNC](wxd-reference-vnc.md#techzone-guacamole-access) for more details.

 **Note:** watsonx.data users please make sure to read the section on [sharing VPNs](#watsonxdata-challenge-multi-vpn-usage) below.

 ## Download the VPN Certificate